ortemcheg/multistep-form/README.md

 ### Clean-ups

+[] Add a spinner for the loading state for the Select component. (?
+Extract fetching countries to Select 🧐?)

 [] Eradicate MUI, including it was a mistake 🤷🏼‍♂️.
 Use CSS Grid for the layout.

 [] Use CSS custom props (variables)